Duet3D/CNC-Pendant-Firmware/README.md

 # CNC-Pendant-Firmware

 This is firmware to run on an Arduino Nano to interface a populate style of wired CNC pendant to the PanelDue port of Duet electronics.
+Build it using Arduino.

 Pendant to Arduino Nano connections: